sindresorhus/eslint-plugin-unicorn/docs/rules/numeric-separators-style.md

 Type: `number`

-The size a group should be.
+The size a group of digits between two numeric separators should be.

 The size of the first group can be of any length as long as it is equal to or less than the number specified here.
 Prefixes and suffixes, such as `+`, `-`, `0x`, `n`, etc, don't count in the group length.
 Notations like `e` and `.` don't count either.